I’ve Had The Same Hairstyle For Years. The Kitty Cut Is The Revamp I Needed

 How do you style the kitty cut?

-After rough-drying with a blowdryer, Broadbent gave each layer a quick tong with a curling wand and the kitty cut was complete.
-Those with wavy or curly hair can leave their lengths to dry naturally; just add a touch of finishing cream to give hair some extra hold and added shine.
-If you have curly hair, choose a curl cream like Bumble and Bumble Curl Light Defining Cream or Creme of Nature Pure Honey Avocado Curl Defining Cream and cradle your hair in a diffuser on a low to medium heat to help define your natural curls and layers.
+After rough-drying with a hairdryer, Broadbent gave each layer a quick tong with a curling wand and the kitty cut was complete.
+Those with wavy or curly hair can leave their lengths to dry naturally; just add a touch of hair cream like Hershesons Almost Everything Cream, £14, (a favourite in the salon) to give hair some extra hold and added shine.
+If you have curly hair, choose a curl cream like evo Liquid Rollers Curl Balm, $40, or Larry King Nourishing Curl Enhancer, $47, and cradle your hair in a diffuser on a low to medium heat to help define your natural curls and layers.

-If your hair is on the straighter side and you don’t want to use any heat, simply braid it down the center to encourage an accidentally perfect tousle, and tuck your bangs behind your ears so that it assumes a slight bend.
-For a more structured look, blow dry your hair using a blow-dry brush.
-Running a curling wand through is optional, but you could also use a straightener to tuck each layer underneath, which creates a wispy, lived-in finish à la Matilda Djerf.
+If your hair is on the straighter side and you don’t want to use any heat, simply plait it down the centre to encourage an accidentally perfect tousle, and tuck your fringe behind your ears so that it assumes a slight bend.
+For a more structured look, blowdry your hair using a blowdry brush.
+Running curling tongs through is optional, but you could also use straighteners to tuck each layer underneath, which creates a wispy, lived-in finish à la Matilda Djerf.

 AdvertisementADVERTISEMENT